namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

 This will add one `BoundingBoxButton` per annotation to the screen.
-When tapped, we should see the
+When tapped,
-text in a message box.
+we should see the contained text in a message box.
 Let's try it out!
+First we
-First we take a snap:
+take a snap:

 ![bounding box button 1](/images/google-ocr/bounding-box-button-1.png)